Assistance for Small and Disadvantaged Communities Drinking Water Grant Program (SDWA 1459A)

 Statutory formula is not applicable to this assistance listing.

 Matching is mandatory.
-45%.
-The grant award requires a non-federal cost share/match of no less than 45% of the total costs of the project or activity.
-Matching requirements will be described in implementation documents.
+10%.
+The statutory language requires the grant award to have a non-federal cost share/match of no less than 10% of the total costs of the project or activity unless EPA provides a waiver.
+For FY 2021 funding and awards funded with IIJA appropriations only, the cost share match is waived.
+Matching requirements are to be described in implementation documents.
 This program does not have a statutory formula.
-However, EPA allocates funds based on formulas contained in regulations or program guidance.
+However, EPA allocates funds based on formulas contained in program guidance.
+Any resources contributed to the project beyond the funds provided by the agency would be considered leveraged resources.
+Matching requirements are mandatory under annual, non-IIJA appropriations.

 MOE requirements are not applicable to this assistance listing.